osoml/pid4nfdi/content/about/_index.md

             **Funding proposal:** [Persistent Identifier Services for the German National Research Data Infrastructure: Proposal for the Integration Phase of Base4NFDI](https://doi.org/10.5281/zenodo.14281255)
     design:
       columns: '1'

+  - block: markdown
+    content:
+      title: Collaboration with PID Network Germany
+      text: |
+        PID4NFDI closely collaborates with the project [PID Network Germany](https://www.pid-network.de/), which aims to establish a network in science and culture that promotes and consolidates the application, implementation, standardization and international connectivity of PID systems on a national and international level.
+Both projects have an overlap in partners (DataCite, Helmholtz Open Science Office and TIB – German National Library of Science and Technology) and are hence aligned through bilateral coordination and a well-established exchange of information, which is important due to the different scopes of the projects: PID4NFDI focuses on PID implementation in the context of NFDI and especially within NFDI consortia with analyses of specific use cases.
+PID Network Germany addresses the wider scientific and cultural sector, covering a more extensive range of PID application areas beyond research data (management) and with a focus on a wide variety of use cases and stakeholders.
+PID4NFDI can use and integrate results and findings from PID Network Germany, and vice versa: For example, PID4NFDI will adapt the national PID roadmap to be released by PID Network Germany in developing PID guidelines for NFDI, while in turn PID4NFDI contributes PID-related NFDI activities and perspectives to PID Network Germany.

 ---